10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 ### Data Exploration

-Now that the tedius work of cleaning and managing the data is done, let's see what the five busiest stations were by total traffic:
+Now that the tedious work of cleaning and managing the data is done, let's see what the five busiest stations were by total traffic:

 ```python
 df.groupby(['STATION'])[ 'TRAFFIC'].sum().nlargest(5)